-Creek-Mouth Fish Consumption Pathway-For 2020, SRS analyzed three species of fish (panfish, catfish, and bass), taken from the mouths of four SRS streams, for radionuclides.
-Using these concentrations, SRS estimated the maximum potential dose from fish consumption to be 0.531 mrem (0.00531 mSv) from bass collected at the mouth of Steel Creek.
-SRS bases this hypothetical dose on the low probability scenario that during 2020, a fisherman consumed 24 kg (53 lb) of bass caught exclusively from the mouth of Steel Creek.
+Creek-Mouth Fish Consumption Pathway-For 2021, SRS analyzed four species of fish (panfish, catfish, flathead catfish, and bass), taken from the mouths of four SRS streams, for radionuclides.
+Using these concentrations, SRS estimated the maximum potential dose from fish consumption to be 0.43 mrem (0.0043 mSv) from bass collected at the mouth of Steel Creek.
+SRS bases this hypothetical dose on the low probability scenario that during 2021, a fisherman consumed 24 kilograms (53 pounds) of bass caught exclusively from the mouth of Steel Creek.
 All this potential dose was from cesium-137.
-As Table 6-7 shows, this dose is 0.531% of the DOE 100 mrem/yr dose limit.
+As Table 6-6 shows, this dose is 0.43% of the DOE 100 mrem/yr dose limit.

-Savannah River Swamp Fisherman Soil Exposure Pathway-SRS calculated the potential dose to a recreational fisherman exposed to SRS legacy contamination in Savannah River Swamp soil on the privately owned Creek Plantation using the RESidual RADioactivity (RESRAD) code (Yu et al., 2001).
-SRS assumes that this recreational sportsman fished on the South Carolina bank of the Savannah River near the mouth of Steel Creek for 250 hours during the year.
+Savannah River Swamp Fisherman Soil Exposure Pathway-SRS calculated the potential dose to a recreational fisherman exposed to SRS legacy contamination in Savannah River Swamp soil on the privately owned Creek Plantation using the RESRAD code (Yu et al., 2001).
+SRS assumes that this recreational d Includes the dose from combining external exposure and incidentally ingesting and inhaling Savannah River swamp soil near the mouth of Steel Creek sportsman fished on the South Carolina bank of the Savannah River near the mouth of Steel Creek for 250 hours during the year.